Actress Natalie Wood's death certificate amended by coroner

 Last November, when it was announced that two homicide detectives had been assigned to reexamine new tips, the sheriff’s department said investigators had received information substantial enough to warrant a fresh look at the case.

-But the department said Wagner, now 82, was not a suspect.
+But the department flatly denied reports that Wagner, now 82, was a suspect.
 The reopening of the investigation coincided with the broadcast of a special edition of the CBS news magazine “48 Hours” about the mystery in partnership with Vanity Fair magazine that purported to present new findings in the case.

-Wood, who was born Natalia Nikolaevna Zakharenko to Russian immigrant parents in San Francisco, appeared as a child in such films as the Christmas classic “Miracle on 34th Street” and “The Ghost and Mrs. Muir.”

-She was nominated as best supporting actress as a teenager for her role opposite James Dean in the classic 1955 film ”Rebel Without a Cause.“ Wood later earned two best-actress Oscar nominations -- for her work in the 1961 film ”Splendor in the Grass“ and Love with the Proper Stranger” two years later.

 Editing by Cynthia Johnston and Sandra Maler